 - Personal or family history of postpartum depression

-- Women who struggled with a crisis or had a complication during pregnancy and/or shortly after birth
+- Those who struggled with a crisis or had a complication during pregnancy and/or shortly after birth

 - Those who are or feel unsupported during and after pregnancy

-- Women who struggle with a substance use disorder
+- Those who struggle with a substance use disorder

 Tips for postpartum depression